Lullabot/databasics/README.txt

 *databasics-test*

 Adds a .test file.
 Demonstrates the use SimpleTest by testing that the "This page has been viewed X times" appears on the appropriate pages.

+*databasics-drush*

+Adds a databasics.drush.inc command file and a basic drush command for generating random databasics records.
+Demonstrates the use of most of the basic drush API's.